andrewwoods1/andrewwoods1.github.io/WIP-2018-11-06-Do-Idle-Keepers-Lose-Concentration.md

 *Well done* was gist of the comment for what was a routine save not worthy of plaudits, particularly for an England goalkeeper.
 The implication here is that in making such a save, Butland has had to overcome an extra impediment to simply making the save, brought on my the amount of time the ball spent in the opposite end of the pitch.

-However, the question should be asked; is there any basis to this, and if not, why is this cliché an accepted form of *analysis* in mainstream coverage of football?
+However, the question should be asked; is there any basis to this, and if not, why is this cliché an accepted form of analysis in mainstream coverage of football?

+A look at the data from Europe's top five leagues shows that the average wait time for a goalkeeper between shots is roughly 17 minutes.
+This can be broken down further for home and away goalkeepers, with averages of 16 and 19 minutes respectively.

+The bars below show the conversion rates for shots, binned by their wait times